-The reach of liability for items appears to be too limited for analogous application to Al. After all, it imposes strict liability on the possessor of the item, while - in view of the peculiarities of Al - liability should sometimes, but not always, be allocated whether in addition to having a claim on the doctor, the patient would also have a direct claim on the party responsible for the Al algorithm.
+The reach of liability for items appears to be too limited for analogous application to AI.
+After all, it imposes strict liability on the possessor of the item, while - in view of the peculiarities of AI - liability should sometimes, but not always, be allocated subordinates, representatives, defective items, buildings, hazardous substances, landfills, mines, animals and products.

+6 The law has specific regulations for extracontractual liability for children, subordinates, nonwhether in addition to having a claim on the doctor, the patient would also have a direct claim on the party responsible for the Al algorithm.